danny-wilson/genomegaMap/README.txt

-GCAT with omegaMap library
+GenomegaMap: a GCAT library

-General computational analysis tool with omegaMap library

-This is a library for GCAT https://github.com/danny-wilson/gcat-project
+This is a library for GCAT (https://github.com/danny-wilson/gcat-project) that implements genomegaMap

-It provides tools for omegaMap-related analyses

-This source code allows GCAT to be run with the omegaMap library using Docker and Singularity.
-A pre-built image is available from https://hub.docker.com/r/dannywilson/gcat-omegamap/
+This source code allows genomegaMap to be used as a standalone Docker and Singularity container.
+A pre-built image is available from https://hub.docker.com/r/dannywilson/genomegaMap

 Note if you want omegaMap, you need a different repository: https://github.com/danny-wilson/omegaMap/